 R2C National Consortium Third Annual Meeting

-R2C National Consortium will hold its third annual meeting on Thursday, November 2, 2017, at the Office of Justice Programs in Washington, D.C.
+R2C National Consortium held its third annual meeting on Thursday, November 2, 2017, at the Office of Justice Programs in Washington, D.C.
+Watch the opening remarks from Deputy Attorney General Rod J. Rosenstein and Acting Attorney General Alan R. Hanson here.

 R2C National Consortium Second Annual Meeting